The Man Without a Country: Plot summary

 The protagonist is a young US Army lieutenant, Philip Nolan, who develops a friendship with the visiting Aaron Burr.
-When Burr is tried for treason (that historically occurred in 1807), Nolan is tried as an accomplice.
-During his testimony, he bitterly renounces his nation and, with a foul oath, angrily shouts, "I wish I may never hear of the United States again!"
-The judge is completely shocked at that announcement and, on convicting him, icily grants him his wish.
-Nolan is to spend the rest of his life aboard US Navy warships in exile with no right ever to set foot on US soil again and with explicit orders that no one shall ever again mention his country to him.
+When Burr is tried for treason, Nolan is tried as an accomplice.
+During his testimony, he bitterly renounces his nation and, "in an intemperate outburst" shouts Damn the United States!
+I wish I may never hear of the United States again!The judge is shocked by that statement and, convicting Nolan, grants him literally his wish.
+Nolan is to spend the rest of his life aboard US Navy warships in exile, with no right ever to set foot on US soil again and with explicit orders that no one shall ever again mention his country to him or bring him news about her.

 The sentence is carried out to the letter.
-For the rest of his life, Nolan is transported from ship to ship, lives out his life as a prisoner on the high seas, and is never allowed back in a home port.
+For the rest of his life, Nolan travels on ship, is transported from ship to ship, lives as a prisoner on the high seas, and is never allowed out in a home port.
 Though he is treated according to his former rank, nothing of his country is ever mentioned to him.
 None of the sailors in whose custody Nolan remains is allowed to speak to him about the US, and his newspapers are censored.
 Nolan is unrepentant at first, but over the years, he becomes sadder and wiser and desperate for news.
 One day, as he is being transferred to another ship, he beseeches a young sailor never to make the same mistake that he had: "Remember, boy, that behind all these men... behind officers and government, and people even, there is the Country Herself, your Country, and that you belong to her as you belong to your own mother.
 Stand by her, boy, as you would stand by your mother...!"
 On one such ship, he attends a party in which he dances with a young lady he had once known.
-He then beseeches her to tell him something, anything, about the US, but she quickly withdraws and no longer speaks to him.
+He then beseeches her to tell him something, anything, about the US, but she withdraws and no longer speaks to him.